Get

 • Continue performing CPR until the dog starts to breathe again and their heartbeat returns.

-If your dog is breathing and seems to have recovered, you still need to have your dog checked by your vet to ensure no damage was done to the throat and that the airways are completely clear.
+If your dog is breathing and seems to have recovered, you still need to have your dog checked by a vet to ensure no damage was done to the throat and that the airways are completely clear.
 A choking episode can lead to some secondary complications like aspiration pneumonia or pulmonary edema.

 vet checking up dog in vet clinic